Akke/BotDocs/README.md

 [![Version](https://badge.fury.io/gh/Akke%2FBotDocs.svg)](https://badge.fury.io/gh/Akke%2FBotDocs) [![GitHub Release](https://img.shields.io/github/release/Akke/BotDocs.svg?style=flat)]()  [![MIT License](https://img.shields.io/apm/l/atomic-design-ui.svg?)](https://opensource.org/licenses/MIT)

 # BotDocs — Document your Discord bot
 BotDocs is a simple and lightweight file-based, stateless command documentation software for your Discord bot.
 One does in fact not fit all, and have therefore designed this project with a lot of configuration and customization options in mind, making sure you can tailor it to your taste.

-**Primary features**
+It's the best way to display all of your commands for your bot, and the necessary data that comes with it, in a sleek and elegant way.

+## Primary Features
+* **Completely free to use and open source.**
-* Organized documentation of commands, with arguments, aliases, usage examples and much more.
+* Display all of your bots commands, with their aliases, usage examples, argument parameters and much more.
-* Extended command descriptions (replace the JSON description property with data from an .md file)
-* Multi-language support: English, Dutch, Estonian, French, Japanese, Swedish and Turkish.
+* Add more details to existing command descriptions by extending them with `.md` files.
+* Currently supports up to 8+ languages (and counting!)
-* Simple and sleek frontend design with custom theme support (comes with 3 themes by default: light, midnight and discord)
+* Simple and clean design, with built-in support for customization through themes (comes with 3 themes by default: light, midnight and discord)
-* Extensive configuration support
+* Enable, disable and extend several features of BotDocs with comprehensive configuration settings.
-* Custom pages (create custom pages, separated from the commands, e.g. ToS page)
+* Create static pages, separate from commands, using `.md` files (useful for e.g. ToS and policy pages)

-And most importantly, it's completely open source and **free to use**.
+Want to suggest a new feature or feel like something needs an improvement?
+Don't be afraid to reach out to us — we're happy to hear your criticism.

 # Overview
 * [Installation](README.md#Installation)